Apprenticeships - General Business

 Project Management: Atos Higher Level Apprenticeship

 Atos serves a global client base, and provides Consulting & Systems Integration services, Managed Services, Cloud operations, Big Data & Cyber-security solutions.
-They offer a higher level apprenticeship in Project Management.
+They offer a level 4 Project Management apprenticeship.
 2 A levels are required and a strong inteest in IT.

-During this 18-24 months programme, you'll gain exposure to and support the management of key projects, from start to finish.
+During this 18-24 months programme which is based in Guildford, London or Milton Keynes, you'll gain exposure to and support the management of key projects, from start to finish.
 You’ll also enjoy the guidance and training you need to quickly develop into a confident and capable professional – ready to plan, analyse and execute successfully.

 They teach and assess these skills to an industry standard, while ensuring you're able to apply them on the job: